How to Generate and Verify HMAC Signatures in Python, Node.js, and Go

 APIs and webhooks depend heavily on HMAC (Hash-based Message Authentication Code) to ensure that every request you receive is authentic and unaltered.

 Without signature verification, your application could be vulnerable to spoofing, data tampering, or replay attacks.
+For a deeper explanation of how HMAC fits into broader API security architecture, see our companion guide: HMAC API Security: A Complete Developer’s Guide.

 In this guide, you’ll learn: